DarthNola/Todo-app--React/README.md

 # CRUD TODO APP  WITH REACT
 The goal of this project :
 1. Was to learn the basic of react from creating react components
-2. learning how to pass pass data between components
+2. learning how to pass data between components
-3. Gain basic of the react's state managment
+3. Gain basic of the react's state management

 ## Setting Up Your React App:
  - Created the  new React app using Vite toochain .